John McDermott (American artist): Illustration

 Following the end of World War II, McDermott moved from California to New York City to work as a freelance illustrator.
 McDermott made his reputation drawing modern action, war and adventure scenes.
 His work adorned the covers and inside story pages of popular pulp magazines of the 1950s such as Argosy, Adventure, Blue Book, Outdoor Life and American Weekly.

 McDermott's illustrations appeared on numerous covers of 1950s paperback novels published by Dell, Fawcett Gold Medal, Bantam Mystery and others.
 His action graphics were geared toward thriller and detective genres, such as Donald Hamilton's Matt Helm books Murderers' Row and The Betrayers.
-He also created covers for science fiction comic titles such as Voyage to the Deep and horror-themed paperbacks such as the classic 1955 science fiction novel The Body Snatchers'.'
+He also created covers for science fiction comic titles such as Voyage to the Deep and horror-themed paperbacks such as the classic 1955 science fiction novel The Body Snatchers.

 McDermott's professional signature was the initials "McD" written in small script.

 Novels

 In the late 1960s, McDermott wrote books under the pen name J.M.
 Ryan.
-The first, published in 1968 by Crosset & Dunlap, was the novel, Brooks Wilson Ltd. It revolved around the story of a commercial artist living in Westport, Connecticut who struggles to land a New York magazine illustrator account while juggling a failing marriage and a girlfriend.
+The first, published in 1968 by Grosset & Dunlap, was the novel, Brooks Wilson Ltd. It revolved around the story of a commercial artist living in Westport, Connecticut who struggles to land a New York magazine illustrator account while juggling a failing marriage and a girlfriend.
 The book was adapted into the 1970 film Loving starring George Segal and Eva Marie Saint.
 McDermott disapproved of changes made in the screenplay.

 He published Mothers Day in 1969, a stylized tale based on the life of Ma Barker and her gang.
-In 1971, McDermott wrote "The Rat Factory", a thinly-veiled satire against Walt Disney and the Disney Animation Studio.
+In 1971, McDermott wrote The Rat Factory, a thinly veiled satire against Walt Disney and the Disney Animation Studio.
 The story is about the struggles of a young animator in 1930s Hollywood drawing popular cartoons about Ricky Rat and Dizzy Duck under the dictatorial thumb of Sampson Studios owner Wade Sampson.
 Cinema professor Tom Sito in his book Drawing the Line: the Untold Story of Animation Unions from Bosko to Bart Simpson, said McDermott "illustrated, if not exaggerated, the psychological atmosphere in his controversial 1971 novel."

 McDermott also wrote a novelization of the Bo Widerberg film Joe Hill which had won the Jury Prize at the 1971 Cannes Film Festival.
 Widerberg's script was based upon the true story of a Swedish-American labor organizer who defends himself during his 1915 murder trial.